Implementing salmon recovery from the ground up

 Evaluates proposals and distributes federal and state dollars to implementers across the state.
 Comprised of gubernatorial appointees from across the state and non-voting state agency representatives.

-Ensures fiscal responsibility for the network, staffing the Salmon Recovery Funding Board and Governor’s Salmon Recovery Office.
+Ensures fiscal responsibility for the network and staffs the Salmon Recovery Funding Board and Governor’s Salmon Recovery Office.

-Coordinates policy, statewide strategy, and provides network support.
+Coordinates policy and statewide strategy and provides network support.
 Assists with securing funds for recovery efforts on the ground.
-Works with regions to produce the biennial State of the Salmon in Watersheds report.
+Works with regions and agencies to produce the biennial State of the Salmon in Watersheds report.